FAQs - Dance

 Please refer to Dance Audition Guidelines.

-On-campus auditions give you an opportunity to see the University and facilities, as well as attend an informational session and a presentation by the Financial Aid Office.
+On-campus auditions give you an opportunity to see the University and facilities, as well as attend a possible dance performance that may take place during the weekend of audition.

-If I choose to attend an off-campus audition instead of an on-campus one, will that affect my chances for getting accepted?
+If I choose to attend an off-campus audition instead of an on-campus one, will that affect my chances for getting admitted?

 No, both auditions carry the same weight.

-No, letters of recommendation are not required for acceptance into the Conservatory of Performing Arts programs.
-If you would like to submit a letter of recommendation, please bring it with you on the day of your audition.
+No, letters of recommendation are not required for admittance into the Conservatory of Performing Arts programs.

 Due to the volume of students who audition each year for the Conservatory programs, it is impossible to provide feedback on individual audition results.